 For us to consider your exception request, your doctor or other prescriber will need to explain the medical reasons why you need the exception approved.
-Here is one example of exceptions that you or your doctor or other prescriber can ask us to make:
+Here is an example of an exception that you or your doctor or other prescriber can ask us to make:

 1. Removing a restriction for a covered drug.
-Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our "Drug List."
+Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our Drug List.